Broccode/acci_eaf/docs/epic-1.md

        for both Kotlin/Spring (JUnit 5, MockK) and the Vaadin/Hilla/React UI framework, complete with integrated testing libraries and illustrative example tests for a simple component/service, so that I can easily practice and strictly adhere to TDD.
-     - **Acceptance Criteria:**
-       1. An example Kotlin/Spring service within an EAF module includes a unit test (using JUnit 5 & MockK) written _before_ its minimal implementation, demonstrating the TDD red-green-refactor cycle.
+     - **Acceptance Criteria:** 1.
+An example Kotlin/Spring service within an EAF module includes a unit test (using JUnit 5 & MockK) written _before_ its minimal implementation, demonstrating the TDD red-green-refactor cycle.
 2. An example React component (within `ui-foundation-kit` or `acci-eaf-control-plane/frontend`) includes a unit test (using Vitest/Jest + React Testing Library) demonstrating TDD for a UI component.
-       3. All necessary testing libraries are correctly configured in `build.gradle.kts` files (for backend) and relevant `package.json` files (for frontend).
+3. All necessary testing libraries are correctly configured in `build.gradle.kts` files using centralized dependency version management (for backend) and relevant `package.json` files (for frontend).
+4. The
-       4. The \"Launchpad\" Developer Portal includes a concise guide on the TDD workflow expected for ACCI EAF development, referencing these examples.
+       \"Launchpad\" Developer Portal includes a concise guide on the TDD workflow expected for ACCI EAF development, referencing these examples.
   5. **Story 1.5 (was PRD Story 1.4): Developer Portal (\"The Launchpad\") Initial Setup**
      - As an EAF Contributor (Anita), I want the initial structure for the \"Launchpad\" Developer Portal (using Docusaurus) to be established, accessible via a local command, and integrated